John-Abbott-College/6P3-Notes/wk4/9-serial-protocols.md

 	<a href="https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi"> Multiple peripheral devices with unique CS lines talking to the same controller </a>&nbsp; Serial Peripheral Interface (SPI), Sparkfun.
 </p>

+## Problematic Technical Terminology

+Historically, the relationship between the Controller and Peripheral devices used to be called Master and Slave.
+This is incredibly problematic since the Master-Slave analogy is based on an extreme and violent power relationship between two individuals.

+The Open Source Hardware Association (OSHA) has passed a [resolution asking hardware manufactures to redefine SPI signal names](https://www.oshwa.org/a-resolution-to-redefine-spi-signal-names/).
+However, some legacy documentation and references still include the outdated terminology below.

+**Deprecated signal names:**

+- MOSI – Master Out Slave In
+- MISO – Master In Slave Out
+- SS – Slave Select
+- MOMI – Master Out Master In
+- SOSI – Slave Out Slave In

+Problematic technical terminology is not unique to the SPI protocol and exists in many other technical domains.
+In 2022, Wire magazine published a nuanced article presenting multiple sides of the terminology debate: [Tech Confronts Its Use of the Labels ‘Master’ and ‘Slave’](https://www.wired.com/story/tech-confronts-use-labels-master-slave/).

 ## I2C

 The Inter-Integrated Circuit (I2C) Protocol is a protocol intended to allow multiple "peripheral" digital devices (chips) to communicate with one or more "controller" chip.

 I2C requires only two wires, however, those two wires can support up to 1008 peripheral devices.